 Method:

-- Cut baby potatoes in quarters (if using larger potatoes, cut into 1-1.5" cubes).
-Reserve 4 oz (about 6 baby potatoes) and slice thinly for topping.
+- Wash then cut 1 lb baby new potatoes in quarters (if using larger potatoes, cut into 1-1.5" cubes).
+Reserve 4 oz (about 6 baby potatoes) and slice thinly for topping and set aside for now.

-- Prepare leeks- you must slice lengthwise and pull apart layers to wash away dirt that hides in between.
-Then slice 1/4" wide.
-I use the entire leek.
+- Prepare 2 leeks.
+Trim root end off, and as much of the green end as you feel you need to.
+See notes.
+Slice lengthwise and pull apart layers to wash away dirt that hides in between.
+Cut into slices about 1/4" wide.
 Reserve a couple small handfuls for the topping.

-- Chop the onion, mince or chop the garlic and slice the scallions.
+- Chop the 1 medium onion, mince or chop the 1 large garlic clove and slice the 3 scallions.

-- Preheat the oven to 450 with a rack in top quarter of oven.
-Preheat the pot for the stew.
-If using Dutch oven heat on med-high for 5 min.
-If thinner bottomed stainless pot, heat on medium for 5 min.
+- Preheat a pot or Dutch oven on med-high for 5 min. to prepare for browning the potatoes.
+If using a thinner bottomed stainless pot, heat on medium for 5 min.

-- Once soup pot is nice and hot, add the olive oil and quarted potatoes.
-Cook for 5-10 min, and don't stir that often.
-You want the different sides of the potatoes to brown and crisp up.
+- Once soup pot is nice and hot, add the 2 tbsp olive oil and quartered potatoes.
+Cook for 5 min, only stirring a couple of times so the different sides of the potatoes are able to brown and crisp up.

-- Once potatoes are nice and brown, add the leeks, onion, garlic, salt and pepper to taste.
+- Once potatoes are nice and brown, add the prepped leeks, onion, garlic, salt and pepper to taste.
 Mix and saute on med or med-high heat for about 10 min, till softened and starting to brown and char a bit.
-At this point, add the 3 cups water or broth, chopped dill (reserve some for garnish), and cover to cook on low another 10 min or so while you prepare the toppings.
+At this point, add the 3 cups water, veggie bouillon or fish stock, 1 bunch fresh dill (reserve some for garnish), and cover to cook on low another 10 min or so while you prepare the toppings.
 See instructions below.

 - Remove 1/3-1/2 of the mixture and lightly blend using blender or food processor (or an immersion blender).
 Only pulse blend for about 5 seconds or so, to get the chunks broken down.
 Any longer can lead to the potatoes developing a gluey texture (not good).
 There is room for variation here, depending on how brothy/chunky you like your soup.
 I blend 1/3 of the mixture for a thick stew.
 Blend just 1/4 of the mixture for a thinner stew.
 Return to pot with rest of soup.